MatthewDaggitt/agda-routing/README.md

-# Agda-routing for ITP 2018
+# Agda-routing for SIGCOMM 2018

 This library reasons about iterative asynchronous processes and network routing problems.
 It is organised in the same manner as the Agda standard library and contains extensions of